Advanced

 Summary

-On February 25, 2025, the American Federation of Teachers (AFT), AFT–Maryland, and the American Sociological Association (ASA) filed suit in the U.S. District Court for the District of Maryland, represented by Democracy Forward.
-Their complaint alleged that the Department’s actions violated the Administrative Procedure Act by issuing a binding policy without notice-and-comment rulemaking, exceeded statutory authority under Title VI, and infringed on First and Fifth Amendment rights by chilling protected speech and academic freedom.
+On February 25, 2025, the American Federation of Teachers, AFT–Maryland, and the American Sociological Association filed suit in the U.S. District Court for the District of Maryland, captioned American Federation of Teachers, et al. v.
+U.S. Department of Education, et al. The complaint alleged that the Department’s actions violated the Administrative Procedure Act by issuing binding policy without notice-and-comment rulemaking, exceeded statutory authority under Title VI, and infringed First and Fifth Amendment rights by chilling protected speech and academic freedom.
 The plaintiffs described the guidance as an attempt to “weaponize civil rights laws against the very students they were designed to protect.”
-Parallel lawsuits were also filed by the National Education Association and the NAACP, challenging the directives on similar grounds.
+Parallel lawsuits were filed by the National Education Association and the NAACP Legal Defense Fund on similar grounds.